jheyman/blog/pages/AndroidBackup/index.md

 #### USB Charger/Hub

 Regular powered USB hubs only provide 500mA max per USB port, as per the USB specification.
-At this rate, it takes a long time to fully charge up a device, so I went for a powered USB hub that specifically provides charging capability, by providing ports compliant with the `Battery Charging (BC)` specification. <br><br>
+At this rate, it takes a long time to fully charge up a device, so I went for a powered USB hub that specifically provides charging capability, by providing ports compliant with the `Battery Charging (BC)` specification. <br>
 Also, since I want this hub to stay on permanently, I stayed away from cheapest models and bought a decent 4-port USB 2.0 model from Plugable.
 Here it is, providing power to the Pi through the USB cable on the right, and connected to one android device through the USB cable on the left.

 ![Hub]({{ site.baseurl }}/assets/images/AndroidBackup/hub_and_pi.png)